pierre-rouleau/pel/doc/pel-manual.rst

   key bindings and command descriptions, with hyperlinks to Emacs manuals, external packages, articles and other useful references.

+  - access these PDF files directly from Emacs using the **pel-help-pdf-select** command bound to ``<f11> ? p``, or with the ``<f12> <f1>`` key sequence of supported major modes.
+PEL can open the local PDF file or open them in your default web browser.

-  - you can either you can access these PDF files directly from Emacs or via the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good starting point.
-For the best user experience use a good web browser like Firefox [#firefox]_ version 78 or later that can render the PDF files.
+  - You can also open the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good overview of what is available and a good starting point.
+For the best user experience use a good web browser like Firefox [#firefox]_ version 78 or later that can render the PDF files inline.

 - a collection of `PEL convenience features`_ which: